Nicologies/SqlServerUtils/README.md

 # SqlServerUtils.Metadata
-SqlServer utilities to provider information like instances and databases
+SqlServer utilities to provide information like instances and databases